hapify/hapify/docs/index.md

 ## 5. Lifecycle

-Use the command `hpf patch` if you need to re-generate the code due to models or templates modifications, whereas you have already modified the generated code.
+If you need to re-generate the code (because of models or templates modifications), although you have already modified the generated code, use the command `hpf patch`.
-To prevent conflict during re-generation, please read our [best practices guide](best-practices).
+To prevent conflicts during re-generation, please read our [best practice guide](best-practices).

 ## Store your models in Hapify Cloud

-By default, Hapify stores your models locally.
-Usually next to the `hapify.json` file.
+By default, Hapify stores your models locally, usually next to the `hapify.json` file.
 The path is defined in this file.

-If you prefer to store your models remotely, follow the next steps
+If you prefer to store your models remotely, in order to share them across multiple repositories, take the following steps.

 ### 1. Connect the CLI to Hapify Cloud

-The Hapify CLI interact with Hapify Cloud for project & models storage and code generation.
+The Hapify CLI interacts with Hapify Cloud for project and model storage, code generation.
-Therefore, you need to get an API key from Hapify Cloud to access all the CLI features.
+Therefore, you need to get an API key from Hapify Cloud to access these CLI features.

 ### 2. Register on Hapify Cloud

 If you do not have an account yet, please visit [hapify.io/sign-up](https://www.hapify.io/sign-up).

-#### Get API key
+#### Get your API key

 Once you have registered, or if you already have an account, go to [hapify.io/my-key](https://www.hapify.io/my-key) and copy your API Key.

 #### Configure the CLI

-Run [this command](cli/#set-global-api-key) with your API key to connect the CLI to Hapify Cloud once for all.
+Run [this command](cli/#set-global-api-key) with your API key to connect the CLI to Hapify Cloud once and for all.

 ```bash
 hpf key XXXXXXXXXXXX